5 Management of children with antiretroviral treatment

-Because his CD4 count is below 200 cells/μl he should be fast-tracked onto antiretroviral treatment.
-Therefore, the baseline investigations and pre-antiretroviral treatment counselling should be completed as soon as possible and the child commenced on antiretroviral treatment within 7 days of confirming the diagnosis of HIV infection.
+Unless contra-indicated, antiretroviral treatment should be started within 7 days of diagnosing HIV infection.
+Because his CD4 count is below 200 cells/μl he should be prioritised for rapid initiation onto antiretroviral treatment.
+Therefore, the baseline investigations and pre-antiretroviral treatment counselling should be completed as soon as possible and the child commenced on antiretroviral treatment.

 3. Should this child be asked if he agrees with the decision to treat him?

 Yes.
 Whenever possible older children should agree with their carer’s or parent’s decision to give consent for treatment.
 This plays an important part in adherence to treatment.

 4. What are the social criteria for treatment?

 At least one adult must be responsible for giving the treatment, they should be ‘treatment ready’, and they should be able to bring the child to the clinic for the scheduled visits.
 Treatment is unlikely to succeed if all these criteria are not met.

 5. Does this child meet the social criteria?

 No. A home visit is needed to identify the best person to take responsibility for giving this child’s antiretroviral treatment.

 Case study 2

 The parents of an 8 year old child with stage 4 HIV infection are referred for education and counselling in preparation for the child’s antiretroviral treatment.
 They are anxious that the treatment is started as soon as possible and are willing to be actively involved in the care needed.